jsta/looseleaf/CONTRIBUTING.md

 # Contributing

-[Software Carpentry][swc-site] and [Data Carpentry][dc-site] are open source projects, and we welcome contributions of all kinds: new lessons, fixes to existing material, bug reports, and reviews of proposed changes are all welcome.
+We welcome contributions of all kinds: fixes to existing material, bug reports, and reviews of proposed changes are all welcome.